mdssjc/mds/arquitetura/gof.md

 Do GoF:
 > _Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality._

-### Singleton

-O padrão _Singleton_ garante que uma classe tenha somente uma instância e forneça um ponto global de acesso para a mesma.

-Do GoF:
-> _Ensure a class only has one instance, and provide a global point of access to it._

 ### Command